luxfi/warp/SPECIFICATION.md

 ## Abstract

-Warp V2 is an enhanced cross-chain messaging (XCM) format building upon the original Warp protocol developed by the Avalanche team.
+Warp V2 is an enhanced cross-chain messaging (XCM) format building upon the original Warp protocol developed by the Lux team.
 This version introduces post-quantum safety through random ringtail validation and other cryptographic improvements while maintaining backward compatibility with Warp V1.

 ## Improvements over Warp V1